MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

 # The PromptDialog page type

 With [!INCLUDE [prod_short](includes/prod_short.md)] runtime 12.1, you can add a new page type `PromptDialog`, which allows you to integrate Copilot capabilities into your custom scenarios.
 Use the `PromptDialog` to create generative AI experiences with the Copilot look and feel, which includes signature visuals, and built-in safety controls for customers.
 The `PromptDialog` page has a specific page syntax, which includes new area and action controls, as described in the code sample below.

+## Snippet support

-To get started, simply type `tpage` and pick the **Page of type Prompt Dialog** snippet.
+Typing the shortcut `tpage` and then choose the **Page of type Prompt Dialog** will create the basic layout for a `PromptDialog` page object when using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] in Visual Studio Code.

+## Properties of the PromptDialog page type

+The `PromptDialog` page type has a number of specific properties that characterizes the dialog.
+The `PageType` property must be set to `PromptDialog`.
+The `PromptMode` property value is by default `Prompt`, which is the starting prompt mode.
+The `PromptMode` property can be changed at runtime.
+The other options are `Generate`, which will trigger generating the output of the copilot interaction, and `Content`, which will show the output of the copilot interaction.

 ## Example